simplex-chat/simplex-chat/simplex-messaging.md

 used for applications with high level of information security.

-Access to each connection is controlled with unique (not shared with other connections) assymetric key pairs, separate for sender and the recipient.
-The sender and the receiver have private keys, and the server has associated public keys to authnticate participants' commands by verifying the signatures.
+Access to each connection is controlled with unique (not shared with other connections) assymetric key pairs, separate for the sender and the recipient.
+The sender and the receiver have private keys, and the server has associated public keys to authenticate participants' commands by verifying cryptographic signatures.

 The messages sent into the connection are encrypted and decrypted using another key pair - the recepient has the private key and the sender has the associated